From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

-With this law, many cases have been resolved more quickly and animals placed in permanent homes in a more expeditious and humane manner.
+Many cases have been resolved more quickly and animals placed in permanent homes in a more expeditious and humane manner due to this law.
 However, there have been some issues that have limited this statute from being as effective a tool as it can be.
-Highlights include:

-The bill would now allow the district attorney to file the petition for the bond.
-It would, in many cases, be more efficient to allow the bond issue to be addressed as part of the prosecution.
+Allowing the district attorney to file the petition for the security.
+It would, in many cases, be more efficient to allow the security issue to be addressed as part of the prosecution.
 Many local police departments seize animals and this would particularly help them.

 Other changes include acknowledging that substantial expenses can be incurred before the judicial decision on the petition, eliminating ambiguity if the defendant fails to post the security and clarifying what happens if an animal is suffering and needs to be humanely euthanized during the period when the bond is posted.